ABOUT US

 Founder and Patron

-Founder, and current Chairman, of Doxa Youth Foundation, Father Joe Giacobbe has a reputation that precedes him and is the driving force behind Doxa past, present and future.
+Founder, and Patron, of Doxa Youth Foundation, Father Joe Giacobbe has a reputation that precedes him and is the driving force behind Doxa past, present and future.
 Father Joe set up the Doxa Youth Foundation in 1972 after his ecclesiastical work in Melbourne’s inner suburbs highlighted the plight of disadvantaged young people who did not have the financial resources, support or opportunity to have access to educational and recreational opportunities in a rural setting, thus the establishment of the Malmsbury residential complex in 1976.

 Since its inception over 45 years ago, the Victorian not-for-profit has grown from humble beginnings to an established and well-respected charity which operates across multiple sites and supports over 8,000 young people each year.
 With Father Joe’s original vision still very much at the core of Doxa, his legacy continues as he heads up the Board of Directors as Chairman and guides the Doxa Youth Foundation of the future.